In Europe

 by

-Internationally lost since 2000, Emily was born in Seoul, raised in India, and has been living and studying in France, Belgium, Germany and the Netherlands since 2014.
-A translator and interpreter by profession, she enjoys talking and debating just about anything.
+Internationally lost since 2000, Emily was born in Seoul, raised in India, and has been living, studying, and working in the Netherlands since 2014.
+A sociology researcher by day, she enjoys talking and debating just about anything.

 Tell me what you think!